 5. Oak-Aging vs. Steel Tank

 Steel tanks are commonly used for zesty white wines like Pinot Gris, although it’s not uncommon to find steel tank aged red wines.
 Steel tanks limit the oxygen exposure to wine and keep wines fresher.
-You can learn more about how oxygen affects wine over time.
+Some red wines like Garnacha are sensitive to oxidation and work better in a steel or concrete tank.

 6. Corks vs. Screwcaps